lincolnlau/swagger-jsblade/README.md

 ## Introduction

-Jsbalde is a tool kit for Front-End developers who use Swagger as their API definition.
+Jsblade is a tool kit for Front-End developers who use Swagger as their API definition.
 These are the main it solved.

 * Boilerplate